-The following discussion is limited to the U.S. federal income tax consequences relevant to a holder of a note that is not a U.S. Holder (a "Non-U.S. Holder").
+The following discussion is limited to the U.S. federal income tax consequences relevant to a holder of a note that is not a U.S. holder.

-Subject to the discussion of backup withholding below, payments of interest (including OID) on a note to any Non-U.S. Holder will generally not be subject to U.S. federal income or withholding tax, provided that (1) the holder is not (i) an actual or constructive owner of 10% or more of the total voting power of all voting stock of the Company or (ii) a controlled foreign corporation related (directly or indirectly) to the Company through stock ownership or (iii) a foreign tax-exempt organization or a foreign private foundation for U.S. federal income tax purposes, (2) such interest payments are not effectively connected with the conduct by the Non-U.S. Holder of a trade or business within the United States and (3) the Company or its paying agent receives (i) from the Non-U.S. Holder, a properly completed Form W-8 (or substitute Form W-8) under penalties of perjury which provides the Non-U.S. Holder's name and address and certifies that the Non-U.S. Holder of the note is a Non-U.S. Holder or (ii) from a security clearing organization, bank or other financial institution that holds the notes in the ordinary course of its trade or business (a "financial institution") on behalf of the Non-U.S. Holder. certification under penalties of perjury that such a Form W-8 (or substitute Form W-8) has been received by it, or by another such financial institution, from the Non-U.S. Holder, and a copy of the Form W-8 (or substitute Form W-8) is furnished to the payor.
+Subject to the discussion of backup withholding below, payments of interest (including OID) on a note to any non-U.S. holder will generally not be subject to U.S. federal income or withholding tax, provided that:

+- (1) the holder is not - (a) an actual or constructive owner of 10% or more of the total voting power of all our voting stock or - (b) a controlled foreign corporation related (directly or indirectly) to us through stock ownership or - (c) a foreign tax-exempt organization or a foreign private foundation for U.S. federal income tax purposes, - (2) such interest payments are not effectively connected with the conduct by the non-U.S. holder of a trade or business within the United States and - (3) we or our paying agent receives - (a) from the non-U.S. holder, a properly completed Form W-8 (or substitute Form W-8) under penalties of perjury which provides the non-U.S. holder's name and address and certifies that the non-U.S. holder of the note is a Non-U.S. holder or

+(b) from a security clearing organization, bank or other financial institution that holds the notes in the ordinary course of its trade or business (a "financial institution") on behalf of the non-U.S. holder, certification under penalties of perjury that such a Form W-8 (or substitute Form W-8) has been received by it, or by another such financial institution, from the non-U.S. holder, and a copy of the Form W-8 (or substitute Form W-8) is furnished to the payor.

-A Non-U.S. Holder that does not qualify for exemption from withholding under the preceding paragraph generally will be subject to withholding of U.S. federal income tax at the rate of 30% (or lower applicable treaty rate) on payments of interest (including OID) on the notes.
+A non-U.S. holder that does not qualify for exemption from withholding under the preceding paragraph generally will be subject to withholding of U.S. federal income tax at the rate of 30% (or lower applicable treaty rate) on payments of interest (including OID) on the notes.

-If the payments of interest (including OID) on a note are effectively connected with the conduct by a Non-U.S. Holder of a trade or business in the United States, such payments will be subject to U.S. federal income tax on a net basis at the rates applicable to U.S. persons generally (and, with respect to corporate holders, may also be subject to a 30% branch profits tax).
-If payments are subject to U.S. federal income tax on a net basis in accordance with the rules described in the preceding sentence, such payments will not be subject to U.S. withholding tax so long as the holder provides the Company or its paying agent with a properly executed Form 4224.
+If the payments of interest (including OID) on a note are effectively connected with the conduct by a non-U.S. holder of a trade or business in the United States, such payments will be subject to U.S. federal income tax on a net basis at the rates applicable to U.S. persons generally (and, with respect to corporate holders, may also be subject to a 30% branch profits tax).
+If payments are subject to U.S. federal income tax on a net basis in accordance with the rules described in the preceding sentence, such payments will not be subject to U.S. withholding tax so long as the holder provides us or its paying agent with a properly executed Form 4224.

-Non-U.S. Holders should consult any applicable income tax treaties, which may provide for a lower rate of withholding tax, exemption from or reduction of branch profits tax, or other rules different from those described above.
+Non-U.S. holders should consult any applicable income tax treaties, which may provide for a lower rate of withholding tax, exemption from or reduction of branch profits tax, or other rules different from those described above.